Monster Hunter Wilds Endgame Guide: What to Do After the Story

 How Tempered monsters work

-Tempered monsters spawn in the open world once you meet unlock conditions.
-They have glowing scars on their bodies.
-Hit those scars to create wounds, then break them for Artian materials and powerful slinger ammo.
+Tempered monsters have a purple border on their quest icons.
+They spawn in the open world once you meet unlock conditions and drop Artian materials on part breaks and quest completion.
 They’re tougher than normal High Rank monsters but the rewards are worth it.

 Artian weapon progression